Slot machine: Private ownership

 Alaska, Arizona, Arkansas, Kentucky, Maine, Minnesota, Nevada, Ohio, Rhode Island, Texas, Utah, Virginia, and West Virginia place no restrictions on private ownership of slot machines.
 Conversely, in Connecticut, Hawaii, Nebraska, South Carolina, and Tennessee, private ownership of any slot machine is completely prohibited.
 The remaining states allow slot machines of a certain age (typically 25–30 years) or slot machines manufactured before a specific date.

 Canada

 The Government of Canada has minimal involvement in gambling beyond the Canadian Criminal Code.
 In essence, the term "lottery scheme" used in the code means slot machines, bingo and table games normally associated with a casino.
 These fall under the jurisdiction of the province or territory without reference to the federal government; in practice, all Canadian provinces operate gaming boards that oversee lotteries, casinos and video lottery terminals under their jurisdiction.

 OLG piloted a classification system for slot machines at the Grand River Raceway developed by University of Waterloo professor Kevin Harrigan, as part of its PlaySmart initiative for responsible gambling.
 Inspired by nutrition labels on foods, they displayed metrics such as volatility and frequency of payouts.
 OLG has also deployed electronic gaming machines with pre-determined outcomes based on a bingo or pull-tab game, initially branded as "TapTix", which visually resemble slot machines.

-In Ontario, 4 April 2022 saw the re-introduction of the online gambling market.
-This became possible when the Canadian Criminal Code was amended to allow single-event wagering August 2021.
-The province is expected to generate about $800 million in gross revenue per year.